 Northwestern moves to ‘essential’ staff, faculty and students only on campus

-After March 20 at 5pm, only those considered essential are physically allowed on site at Northwestern until April 3, according to a Thursday email.
+After March 20 at 5 p.m., only essential faculty, staff and students are physically allowed on site at Northwestern until April 3, according to a Thursday email from University administrators.
 Within this group, if anyone experiences symptoms of COVID-19, also known as the novel coronavirus, they have been asked to not come to campus.

 This shift does not affect undergraduate students currently living on campus, but applies to graduate students, postdocs, staff and faculty, according to University spokesperson Jon Yates.

+In a Friday email, President Morton Schapiro added that those who choose to leave campus will be able to do so because roads and highways remain open at this time.
+Students who have been granted permission to stay will retain access to housing, dining and emergency services.
+Anyone who wants to access a campus building will require an ID at all times of day.

-As of Thursday at 9pm, there have been six confirmed cases of COVID-19 on Northwestern’s campus, including four people associated with the Kellogg School of Management’s Global Hub.
+As of Friday afternoon, there have been six confirmed cases of COVID-19 on Northwestern’s campus, including four people associated with the Kellogg School of Management’s Global Hub.

-In addition, non-essential research has been suspended, except for COVID-19 research that could mitigate the disease’s spread, critical infrastructure procedures, time- and data-conscious activities and critical medical research.
+In addition, nonessential research has been suspended, except for COVID-19 research that could mitigate the disease’s spread, critical infrastructure procedures, time- and data-conscious activities and critical medical research.
 Animal and human research has also been reduced.
-Those participating in essential activities are to practice social distancing and other proper safety protocols.
+Those participating in essential activities have been instructed to practice social distancing and other proper safety protocols.

 Individuals who have been deemed not essential to be onsite are to remain off campus until the extended Spring Break ends April 4.
 According to the email, Human Resources has announced a special curriculum for remote learning for those not required to be onsite.
 All faculty and staff, graduate students and postdocs will be paid as they normally would during this time.